-Any application for a building permit for development activity within Miami-Dade County shall be subject to a review for the imposition of impact fees.
+Required for: Any application for a building permit for development activity within Miami-Dade County shall be subject to a review for the imposition of impact fees.
 Impact fees do not apply to building permit applications for sheds, swimming pools and other similar accessory structures.

 Why it's required

-Miami-Dade County collects impact fees for Road, Fire and Emergency Services, Police Services, Parks, and Educational Facilities.
+Miami-Dade County collects impact fees for Road, Fire and Emergency Services, Police Services, Parks and Educational Facilities.
 These fees are paid as pre-development costs to help fund the additional expenses required for services for new development.
 This helps in keeping taxes for these services to a minimum for current taxpayers.

 Road and School impact fees are paid countywide to Miami-Dade County.